thoughtspot/thoughtspot.github.io/_appliance/rhel/rhel-prerequisites.md

 {: id="r-repositories"}
 - **R repository**: for R, ensure the machine is able to reach the `CRAN` repository located at [https://cran.rstudio.com/](https://cran.rstudio.com/){: target="_blank"}.

-Make sure that you can download RHEL packages to all hosts, either from the [official package repositories](#official-repositories), or from a [mirror repository](#mirror-repositories) owned and managed by your organization.
+Make sure that you can download RHEL or OEL packages to all hosts, either from the [official package repositories](#official-repositories), or from a [mirror repository](#mirror-repositories) owned and managed by your organization.

-If you cannot access the RHEL repositories, there is no mirror repository in your organization, or you are unable to access Yum, Python, or R repositories, please [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html).
+If you cannot access the RHEL or OEL repositories, there is no mirror repository in your organization, or you are unable to access Yum, Python, or R repositories, please [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html).

 {: id="official-repositories"}
 **Official package repositories**